-Thesis Title: Making Dramatic Character: Theatre, Actresses and Publics in the Romantic Period
+Thesis Title: Making Dramatic Character: Theatre, Actors, and Publics in the Romantic Period

 Supervisor: Dr David F. Taylor

-My project offers a counter-history of character, arguing against the narrative that drama failed to compete with the novel as a site of developed characterisation, leading to its ultimate decline.
-On the contrary, I propose that there was a sophisticated model of dramatic character in the Romantic period which emerged through collaborative construction at the meeting points of various and distinct combinations of textual character, performer, performed character, audience, reader, periodical press, image and consumer product.
-Working across various textual and visual media, I consider how character shaped and was shaped by various publics, and elaborate the centrality of women to this dynamic, including star actresses, female writers and critics, and female consumers.
+My project offers a theatrical counter-history of character, arguing against the narrative that drama failed to compete with the novel as a site of developed characterisation.
+On the contrary, I argue that there was a sophisticated model of dramatic character in the Romantic period which emerged through collaborative construction between text, performance, audience, and visual and material representations.
+I am interested in how a very particular kind of fixation on character - one which incorporated essays, consumer products, and widely circulated visual materials - emerged in the late eighteenth century and continued into the nineteenth.

 I have reviewed theatre for the British Society for Eighteenth-Century Studies's Criticks Blog, e.g